AI

 The 80% target explained

 Even 100% coverage exposes only half the faults in a system.
 The last 20% of coverage typically tests getters, setters, and trivial functions that rarely break.
+An IEEE study of SAP HANA found that covered code contains roughly half the bugs of uncovered code, a statistically significant relationship.
+That gap matters.
+The difference between 80% and 100%?
+Much smaller impact on actual bug rates.

 Focus your testing energy where bugs hide.
 Business logic.
 Complex calculations.
 Anything involving money.
 Authentication flows.
 Data transformations.
 Let simple code stay untested.

-What to watch out for
+What to watch for

-Claude Code test generation is not magic.
-It makes mistakes.
+Claude Code test generation makes mistakes.
 Sometimes it generates tests that pass but test nothing meaningful.
 Sometimes it misunderstands what a function should do.
+Review the generated tests.
+Not every one.
+Scan them.
+Look for tests that seem too simple or too complex.
+Run them and verify they fail when they should.

-The AI does not understand your business requirements unless you tell it.
+The AI doesn’t understand your business requirements unless you tell it.
 If your payment function needs to handle a specific edge case because of a regulatory requirement, include that context when generating tests.
+And maintain the tests when you change the code.
+Teams often let generated tests go stale, assuming they can regenerate them on demand.
+Bad idea.
+Those tests have learned your system.
+Keep them current.

 Making this work for your team

-Do not try to test everything at once.
+Don’t try to test everything at once.
 Pick your most critical path and start there.

 GitHub’s approach to AI test generation shows the most effective strategy uses templates to ensure consistent, reliable results across teams.
 You want the same consistency when working with Claude Code test generation.